tink-crypto/tink/docs/PRIMITIVES.md

 JavaScript and Python are currently under development.

-### Primitive implementations supported by languege
+### Primitive implementations supported by language

 #### Java